cemerick/clojurescript.test/README.md

   is only bound to `cljs.core/*print-fn*` if it is bound to a non-nil value.
 * `run-tests` is now a macro; `run-tests*` does the same, but does not offer a no-arg arity
+* `use-fixtures` is now a macro, and there is no underlying multimethod to extend as in `clojure.test`.

 ### Errors